microsoftgraph/microsoft-graph-docs-contrib/concepts/windowsupdates-concept-overview.md

 In the case of a critical security issue, you can use the deployment service to bypass a standard update policy and expedite deployment of a security update.

-To learn more, see [Deploy an expedited update](windowsupdates-deploy-expedited-update.md).
+To learn more, see [Deploy an expedited security update](windowsupdates-deploy-expedited-update.md).

 ## Protect devices by default